RobertCsordas/KaggleFish/README.md

 Training
 --------

-./main.py -dataset <your dataset folder> -name <name of the current train version>
+./main.py -dataset 'your dataset folder' -name 'name of the current train version'

 A directory with the given name will be created.
 All training related informations will be saved here.

 Debugging in TensorBoard
 ------------------------

-tensorboard --logdir=<name of training>/log
+tensorboard --logdir='name of training'/log

 Results
 -------